BrsDincer/Simulation-Theory-Game-of-Life-Concept/README.md

 These results suggest a complex environment where the discovery of anomalies is rare, aligning with the challenges faced in proving simulation theory in our reality.

-## Probability Calculation

-### Understanding the Probability of Anomaly Detection
-This section explains the mathematical probability of a living colony being exposed to at least one anomaly over a period of 10,000 years, represented as 10 seconds in the project's time scale, based on given simulation parameters.

 ## Contributing
 Contributions to the project are welcome.
 Please ensure to follow the code of conduct and adhere to the contribution guidelines when submitting pull requests.